-Starts strong, with gangster Robinson noticing crook Moore’s presence in town.
+Starts strong, with gangster Edward G. Robinson noticing crook Owen Moore’s presence in town.
 Robinson shakes down Moore, demanding half of any job he’s planning to pull.
-Robinson also takes an interest in Moore’s moll, played by Nolan.
+Robinson also takes an interest in Moore’s moll, played by Mary Nolan.

 A nice gangster picture setup, but then Robinson disappears and the film shifts to melodrama.
 Nolan and Moore hole up in an apartment where Moore befriends the dopey toddler next-door.
 Nolan wants nothing to do with kids, driving a wedge between her and Moore.
 Robinson turns up for the finale, but it’s too little, too late.